ravthiru/keycloak-recepies/automation-tests/Readme.md

 ### Step 1: Start Keycloak and Configure

- Go to Directory keycloak and then execute ```run-docker.sh```, it will start the Keycloak and Configure the Keycloak with needed Clients and Users
+ Go to keycalok directory and then execute ```run-docker.sh```, it will start the Keycloak and Configure the Keycloak with needed Clients and Users

 ### Step 2: Start the app